-- overseas students

-- Special cell for their grievences.

-- physically challenged / differently-abled students

-Wheel chair

-- SC/ST, OBC and economically weaker sections Scholarships and fee concession

-- students participating in various competitions/conferences in India and abroad Financial and transport support

-- health centre, health insurance etc.

-Health centre in collaboration with MVJ, Krupanidhi Physiotherapy and Krupanidhi nursing department - skill development (spoken English, computer literacy, etc.)

-We conduct special English/computer classes for foreign students and the students who needs it.
+- overseas students - physically challenged / differently-abled students - SC/ST, OBC and economically weaker sections - students participating in various competitions/conferences in India and abroad - health centre, health insurance etc. - skill development (spoken English, computer literacy, etc.) - We conduct special English/computer classes for foreign students and the students who needs it.
 Registration and transport facility is extended to students participating in conferences/competitions.
 There is 24 hours transport available on call for health care to take the students to nearly hospital in case of emergency.
 In house we have doctor and nurses on call.
-Various programmes are conducted for skill development of students.

-- performance enhancement for slow learners.

-Regular class tests, viva system in practical classes and also pre sessional viva as a part of internal examination. - exposure of students to other institutions of higher learning/ corporate/business houses, etc.

-Students attend, participate, present in national and international level seminars Industrial training as a part of B. Pharm curriculum, some of the pg projects are carried out in pharm industries.

-publication of student magazines, newsletters.

-Yes, we publish student magazine annually, news letter 'Synergia' by dept. of pharmacy practice, a scientific journal 'journal of pharmaceutical science and research' a quarterly scientific journal.

-5.1.11 Does the institution provide guidance and/or conduct coaching classes for students appearing for competitive examinations (such as USMLE, PLAB, GPAT, NCLEX, CGFNS, IELTS)?
-If yes, what is the outcome?
+Various programmes are conducted for skill development of students. - performance enhancement for slow learners. - Regular class tests, viva system in practical classes and also pre sessional viva as a part of internal examination. - exposure of students to other institutions of higher learning/ corporate/business houses, etc. - Students attend, participate, present in national and international level seminars Industrial training as a part of B. Pharm curriculum, some of the pg projects are carried out in pharm industries. - publication of student magazines, newsletters. - Yes, we publish student magazine annually, news letter 'Synergia' by dept. of pharmacy practice, a scientific journal 'journal of pharmaceutical science and research' a quarterly scientific journal. - 5.1.11 Does the institution provide guidance and/or conduct coaching classes for students appearing for competitive examinations (such as USMLE, PLAB, GPAT, NCLEX, CGFNS, IELTS)?
+If yes, what is the outcome? - Yes.

-Yes.
 There are teacher in-charge and councilors who regularly groom students for appearing and performing well in the competitive examinations.

-- 5.1.12 Mention the policies of the institution for enhancing student participation in sports and extracurricular activities through strategies / schemes such as - additional academic support and academic flexibility in examinations Attendance is granted and special classes are conducted for students who miss the session due to participation at various events of sports and cultural activities. - special dietary requirements, sports uniform and materials any other (specify)
+5.1.12 Mention the policies of the institution for enhancing student participation in sports and extracurricular activities through strategies / schemes such as